 Unlike food allergies and food sensitivities, it is not possible to remove one’s food intolerances.

 - A restricted diet that reflects one’s food allergies is essential, to avoid immediate and sometimes life-threatening immune responses, but may be temporary if the patient is able to find an alternative healing method that works.

 - A restricted diet that reflects one’s food sensitivities is temporary, assuming the patient avoids the foods and allows their gut to heal.
 Long-term removal of all processed foods from one’s diet is advised.

 - A restricted diet that reflects one’s food intolerances is permanent.
 This food, food group, or combination of foods should be avoided completely, unless the patient feels in optimum health, detoxes well and feels fine about occasionally eating these foods.

 - Finding one’s food intolerance(s) (and eliminating it/them) can help to heal allergies.

 Last but not least, if you wish to find out your own food intolerances, you can order the kit in the mail through my doctor.
 (It’s $175, and I do not profit from the purchase.)
 I ask all my clients to have the evaluation done, as we have a lot more to work with by knowing this information.
 I was on the GAPS Diet for many years before I found out I couldn’t eat fruit.
-The results were a watershed epiphany that finally allowed my healing to project forward.
-I’m sorry to tailor a diet for anyone without them first knowing which foods to avoid so healing can happen.
+The results were a watershed epiphany that finally allowed my wellness to project forward.
+I’m sorry to tailor a diet for anyone without first knowing which foods to avoid.